jpedro/jpedro.github.io/git-dd.md

 Yo, dude!
 Have a 🍪
 ```

-If you feel bold, you pass an argument:
+If you feel bold, you can pass an argument:

 ```
 $ git yo a monad is a monoid in the category of endofunctors